 Pop-up retail offers the opportunity to engage with customers on a personal level, attracting new customers and building loyalty among repeat customers.
-As you take your business mobile, you’re able to educate customers about your business and your products to build strong relationships for future business prospects.
+As you take your business mobile, you’re able to educate customers about your business and your products to build strong relationships with future business prospects.

 Build Brand Awareness

 Pop-up shops are known to generate a buzz among customers and media because it allows them to advantage from a new retail channel.
-Instead of competing among thousands online, you’ll narrow the ranks by soliciting to customers that are right in front of you.
+Instead of competing with thousands online, you’ll narrow the ranks by soliciting to customers that are right in front of you.
 You’ll promote brand awareness by connecting with customers who may not have found your store if it hadn’t been for your pop-up store.

 Traditional retail stores are expensive and aren’t always possible for start-ups.
-However, a pop-up store provides you with a temporary store front that’s about 80 percent cheaper than leasing or purchasing a traditional store.
+However, a pop-up store provides you with a temporary storefront that’s about 80 percent cheaper than leasing or purchasing a traditional store.
 Plus, you’re not limited to one location.
 You can take your business on the go next month without the confinement of four walls.